Trump triggers surge in Arab demand for U.S. investor visas

 Wealthy Arabs are rushing to sign up for a U.S. program offering investors green cards for cash as they try to beat a crackdown on immigration by President Trump.

-Three companies in Dubai offering legal advice on immigration say they have witnessed a spike in demand for U.S. investment visas since Trump's January 90-day travel ban -- now blocked by the courts -- on citizens from seven Muslim-majority countries.
+Three companies in Dubai offering legal advice on immigration say they have witnessed a spike in demand for U.S. investment visas since Trump's travel ban -- now blocked by the courts -- on citizens from seven Muslim-majority countries.

 "We've received a greater number of inquiries and client enrollment since the commencement of the Trump presidency," said Preeya Malik, managing director at Step America, a firm that provides consultancy services on U.S. investor visas.
 "Investors can see how immigration laws are shifting rapidly and are looking to finalize their options before any new rules take place."